 The HOA emails occasional Neighborhood Updates regarding meetings, announcements, and general information.
 These updates are one-way communications open to all neighborhood residents regardless of HOA membership status.
 To receive updates from BV/S HOA News, please click here to subscribe.

 All members of the HOA who include an email address on the Membership form will be added to the BV/S HOA Google News group.
 You will receive an invitation to join.
 You must reply to the invitation to be added to Google.

 Balcones Moms Club

 We're looking for new members!
 We organize weekly playgroups and park dates, monthly mom-and-tot outings, family picnics, holiday parties, and other family activities.
-Email BVSHOAMomsGroup@gmail.com to receive an invitation to join our email group, wait for your confirmation, and join us in the fun!
-HOA membership is not a requirement to join this list.
+Email Balcones-Momsemail@example.com to receive an invitation to join the email group, wait for your confirmation, and join us in the fun!
+The Balcones Moms Club is separate from the HOA.